solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 pubkey for the epoch block, etc. `M` can be choses based on 50K account per block, which equal to `ceil(num_stake_accounts/50,000)`.

+`num_stake_account` is extracted from leader_schedule_epoch block, so we don't run into discrepancy where new transactions right before an epoch boundary creates one fork with `X` stake accounts and another fork with `Y` stake accounts.

 In order to avoid putting extra burden of computing and credit the stake reward for blocks produced during the `rewarding interval`, we can reduce the compute budget limits on those blocks in `rewarding interval`, and reserve some computing